The underlying complexities of the human psyche quite often go overlooked.

 Thus birthing the concept of “I”.

-Through the lens of consciousness psychology, consciousness comes to be as free will and the realization of “I” assimilate into one overlying realization of the self.
+Through the lens of consciousness psychology, consciousness is born when free will and the realization of “I” assimilate into one overlying realization of the self.

 And with the birth of consciousness, so inherently follows the establishment of it’s opposite.